ACCEPTED CORPS MEMBERS

 Training & Support

 The Children’s Corps Training Academy takes place in New York City.
-Due to COVID-19, our pre-service training will be held virtually.
-That being said, Corps members will need to be in New York City for in-person shadowing.
+Due to COVID-19, our pre-service training will be conducted in a hybrid-model with both in-person and virtual components.
+Corps members will be expected to be in New York City for all of training.

 Children’s Corps provides comprehensive training and support throughout your two year commitment.